RingoDev/RingoDev/README.md

 ### How to reach me

+* T
 * shoot me a mail at thomas.grininger@ringodev.com
 * send me a short message through my [homepage](https://ringodev.com).

-### I started a company
+### I started a blog

-It's called [WebStories](https://web-stories.at) and we are doing webdevelopment and webdesign for smaller enterprises.
-Check it out if you need someone to take care of tedious design work for a webproject.
+It will be focused on security engineering, vulnerability management and product development in the security space.
+Check it out at [https://blog.ringodev.com](https://blog.ringodev.com)